DK5983/MSDS498IndividualProject/README.md

    * Click the `Add Rule` button at bottom of page
      * **Type:** select **SSH**
      * **Port Range:** select **My IP**
-     * All other fields will be automatially filled in
+     * All other fields will be automatically filled in
    * Save the new rule and complete the same steps for the Slave Group ID

    ## Adding a Step